 ensure that the Aerodrome has remained in Compliance...

-especially important if an incident should occur.
+especially important if an audit or incident investigation should occur.

 If the Airport has noise footprint limits, Aimm's 'Acoustic LDN' reporting provides the numbers for an Acoustic Consultant to do their work efficiently.